Updated 7th February 2025

-I’m here again with another childhood recipe to share with you.
-These chocolate picnic slices are as much a joy to make as they are to eat and are naturally gluten free.
+I’m here again with another delicious childhood recipe to share with you.
+These chocolate picnic slices are as much a joy to make as they are to eat, AND, they’re naturally gluten free!

-This recipe has been taken from a delightful ‘dog-eared’ booklet that I reckon is well over 50 years old and is made up of recipes that were contributed by lots of different people, from a church my parents and grandparents used to attend.
-My grandma’s name appears underneath a recipe in this book which makes it even more special – and although these chocolate picnic slices are not her contribution to this ‘publication’, I do plan to share her chosen recipe with you at a later date!
+The picnic slice recipe comes from a delightful ‘dog-eared’ booklet that is well over 60 years old.
+The booklet is made up of recipes that were contributed by lots of different people, from a church my parents and grandparents used to attend.
+Within the booklet there’s also a lovely Yum Yum cake recipe which was my grandma’s contribution to this treasured publication.

-My modern-day picnic slices are a delicious combination of coconut, sultanas and cherries baked and topped off with a very generous helping of melted smooth milk chocolate, which when cold, holds this yummy traybake together in the most perfect way!
+My modern-day picnic slices are a delicious combination of coconut, sultanas and cherries, baked and then topped off with a very generous helping of melted smooth milk chocolate, which when set, holds this yummy traybake together in the MOST perfect way!

 1 large egg